innovatrics/smartface-integrations/README.md

 The gRPC connector to SmartFace AccessController module.
 Listen to gRPC access notifications.
 Used in <a href="src/FingeraAdapter" >Fingera Adapter</a>.
 Visit <a href="src/Shared/AccessController" >the code</a>.

 ### Shared/ZeroMQ
 The ZeroMQ connector to SmartFace.
 Listen to ZeroMQ notifications.
 Basically, a ZeroMQ wrapper.
-For example, used in <a href="src/NotificationsReceiver" >Notifications Receiver</a>.
+For example, used in <a href="src/NotificationsReceiver" >Notifications Receiver</a> project.
 Visit <a href="src/Shared/ZeroMQ" >the code</a>.